martbhell/martbhell.github.io/posts/2011/08/how-to-install-spotify-on-rhel6-x64-native-client.md

 I have qt 4.6.2-19 but adding the WebKit in this way hasn't caused any issues (yet).

-You'll probably need other qt-stuff installed too (I did an ldd /usr/bin/spotify after install and what it wants you can find in this file: [spotify](http://www.guldmyr.com/wp-content/uploads/spotify.txt) ).
+You'll probably need other qt-stuff installed too (run `ldd /usr/bin/spotify` after install and it will tell you which libraries it need.
 There's a lot of them in there but libQtGui.so.4 , libQtCore.so.4 , libQtWebKit.so.4 , libQtDBus.so.4 , libQtNetwork.so.4 , libQtXml.so.4 are the libQt\* ones.

 To find which qt packages you have installed in a Red Hat based system hit: **sudo yum list '\*qt\*'**